 This webinar series will build on the knowledge and skills previously developed in ARSET SAR trainings.
 Presentations and demonstrations will focus on agriculture and flood applications.
-Participants will learn to characterize floods with Google Earth Engine.
-Participants will also learn to analyze synthetic aperture radar (SAR) for agricultural applications, including retrieving soil moisture and identifying crop types.
+Participants will learn to characterize floods with Google Earth Engine and learn to analyze synthetic aperture radar (SAR) for agricultural applications, including retrieving soil moisture and identifying crop types.

 By the end of this training, attendees will be able to:

 - Analyze SAR data in Google Earth Engine

 - Identify different types of crops